 If you are a beginner, then you probably should be looking for under 150 drones that get you going.
 So, we listed down the best drones under $150 which will make your task easier while selecting the drone that suits you perfectly.

 Here we are reviewing cheaper but capable enough drones that will best suit you.
 We have also included a smart buying guide that will help you select the best drones according to your requirements and budget.
-We are sure that our review + guide will help you find that best drone that will offer you the best features vs. price value.
+We are sure that our review + guide will help you find the best drone that will offer you the best features vs. price value.
 Following is our selection of Top 8 Drones that offer the best bang for your bucks.

-Reviews of The 8 Best Drones Under $150
+Reviews of Best Drones Under $150

 Holy Stone F181 Quadcopter with Headless mode!

 It is the best drone if you are looking to get your feet wet in the quadcopter world owing to its affordability and ease of flying.
 With a flight time of almost 9 minutes and a range of 100 meters, it will make every inch of drone flying fantasy come true.
 Moreover, its ABC Plastic body helps the machine against bumps which is very good for new bees.
 You can shoot pictures with its efficient enough 720p camera.
-It doesn’t allow live streaming back to your smartphone but what else you can get at such a price.
+It doesn’t allow a live streaming connection to your smartphone but what else you can get at such a price.

 - Altitude Hold Mode